PNEUMOCOCCAL VACCINE

 The potential benefits to participants would be study-related medical care at no-cost and compensation for study related efforts and travel.
 On a wider scale, there may be general benefits to society because the investigational treatment may become a future treatment option.

-To qualify for the study, your child must be:
+To qualify for the study, you must be:

 • Other criteria may apply*